 Water Treatment Plant Conversion

-Seacoast business offices will be closed Monday, May 28, 2018 for Memorial Day.
+Seacoast business offices will be closed for Memorial Day on Monday, May 27, 2019.

 In June 2005, Seacoast Utility Authority staff prepared a report analyzing Seacoast’s existing water supply and treatment practices and evaluating replacement and expansion alternatives.
 In summary, staff’s findings were that Seacoast’s aging lime softening water treatment systems should be replaced with membrane (reverse osmosis and nanofiltration) facilities (enclosed memo dated June 9, 2005).